cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 ___

 ### Week 6-a: Chapter 8 - Replicating experiments for scientific advancement (June 9th, 2020)
 First, I briefly discuss why we need replication studies and which obstacles prevent the conduction of these studies.
-Second, I show one study that we conducted ourselfs.
+Second, I show one study that we conducted ourselves.

 - **Video:** [YouTube](https://www.youtube.com/watch?v=hs_nPTwQXXA)